ocas/InternationalSis/README.md

 |                 | GET    | N/A             | Public    | /api/v1/diagnostics/database                                                             |
 |                 | GET    | N/A             | Protected | /api/v1/diagnostics/authorization                                                        |

-Accessing one of the public endpoints will get respective response back.
-But if you access one of the Protected endpoints, you will get an 'Authorization denied' response.
+Accessing one of the public endpoints will get its respective response back.
+If you access one of the Protected endpoints, you will get an 'Authorization denied' response.